 If you want to skip the Slides panel or dialog altogether, you can delete, rename, and add slides using the 'More' menu above the slide preview.
 Simply click those familiar three dots to open the menu!

 Did you know that a single tree produces an average of 8,500 sheets of paper?
 That’s 17 reams of standard office copier paper — which is a lot!

-Every time you view a slide on Showcase, you're saving a sheet of paper because that's one page not printed out.
+Every time you view a slide in a Showcase Workshop presentation, you're saving a sheet of paper because that's one page not printed out.
 So, for every 8,500 slide views in the Showcase app, you’re saving a whole entire tree.
 How cool is that?!

 Well, it gets better!